 Welcome to Lee Flying Association

-Members have access to the LFA Clubhouse at Hangar "Bravo" where they can use the briefing facilities, free WiFi, aand park their car or aircraft while visiting, help out with running the premises and socialise with other members.
+LFA Members receive regular Members Newsletters, providing information and updates regarding the strategy, issues and progress of the many changes taking place.Members have access to the LFA Clubhouse at Hangar "Bravo" where they can use the briefing facilities, free WiFi, and park their car or aircraft while visiting, help out with running the premises and socialise with other members.
 It is likely that the social and event focus of the LFA will grow as less work is required regarding the future of the airfield itself.